Bee Lining (Hunting Bees)

-Bee lining is a traditional practice used by beekeepers to find wild bee colonies.
-It is also called bee tracking or bee hunting.
-The eager beekeeper goes through a process of following foraging bees back to their home.
-These wild hives often live in hollow trees or other natural settings.
-Bee lining involves a bit of time and hard work, but it is an intriguing way to find wild colonies.
+Bee lining is one of those old-fashioned traditional skills that has been used by beekeepers for generations.
+You may also hear it referred to as: bee tracking or bee hunting.
+Long before modern beekeeping and the easy availability of bees to purchase, people followed foraging bees to their home nest.
+Today, bee lining is still an intriguing way to find wild colonies.
 But, be prepared for a bit of a hike as you never know where this journey will take you.

 As any beekeeper, I enjoy catching bee swarms that come across my property.
-But, in bee lining – we take the hunt to the bee’s home instead of waiting for them to come to us.
-It is a fascinating skill – even if it is not for everyone.
+But, in bee lining โ we take the hunt to the woods instead of waiting for bees to come to us.
+Be prepared for some hard work and you will need patience.

 Put on your hiking boots and some long pants (if you live in a region with snakes!).
 Bee lining requires that you get out in the wild in a search for that elusive wild hive.
 There are several steps involved: